 NIEM Threat/Risk Representation

-NIEM EIEMs, reference models and/or IEPDs are to be defined that provides for a NIEM specific representation of the complete conceptual model such that NIEM implementations will be able to share threat/risk information from multiple sources and across communities.
+NIEM EIEMs, reference models and/or IEPDs are to be defined in submissions to this RFP that provide for a NIEM specific representation of the complete conceptual model such that NIEM implementations will be able to share threat/risk information from multiple sources and across communities.
 The NIEM representation shall utilize existing NIEM reference models as applicable.

 The conceptual model provides a pivot point between the multiple possible representations of operational threat and risk information but does not define a specific information exchange format.
 To provide at least one concrete representation in XML schema, the conceptual model will be mapped to NIEM using NIEM-UML.
 NIEM-UML defines how these UML models will then map to NIEM conformant XML schema.
 This will then provide for a full NIEM-XML representation of the covered risk and threat concepts.